-Value for Money: Octomore isn’t cheap.
+Thoughts: Octomore isn’t cheap.
 Never has been, never will be.
 Though in fairness, the price hasn’t increased over the last few batches and I’ve personally never felt ripped off by it.
-Expensive, but the quality always makes up for it.
+Expensive, but the quality is always extremely high.

-Definitely lacks the smoky complexity of some previous batches but there is no shortage of flavour.
-Tropical fruity notes come through more than ever before whilst the raw character of the barley remains at the core of the experience.
-A well balanced and delicious Islay dram, just don’t expect the same smoky explosion as some other Octomore bottlings.
+That said, this batch seemed to lack some of the smoky complexity of previous batches but there is no shortage of flavour at least.
+Tropical fruit notes come through more than ever before whilst the raw character of the barley sits right at the core of the experience.
+It’s a well balanced and delicious dram but don’t expect the explosion of intense smoky flavours that you may have found in previous Octomore bottlings.

 For more on Bruichladdich, visit here.